 Home canning is a great way to bulk up your food storage, preserve foods from your garden, and gain a practical new skill set.
 However, if not done carefully, canning mistakes can be made and, as we just mentioned, you could end up having some serious problems on your hands.
 So, to keep things going smoothly all your canning endeavors, here are a few common canning mistakes you should definitely avoid doing.

-7 Common Canning Mistakes to Avoid
+Dangerous Canning Mistakes and How to Avoid Them

 Luckily these canning mistakes are an easy fix!
 Especially this first very fist one!